Brazing a Copper Tube and Steel Plate

 The client requested a system that would meet their time objectives which the EKOHEAT easily did, boosting the client's throughput.

 Brazing a brass tube and flange; torch replacement

 Application engineers determined placing a turn that is targeted to the tube inside the part would optimize heating for this application.
 This heats the tube while the flange is being heated enabling both parts to achieve the required temperature concurrently.

-Heating took less than 30 seconds, is highly repeatable and there is no open flame, clear benefits over flame heating. it a safer method of heating than torch heating
+Induction heating of the steel took less than 30 seconds, is highly repeatable and there is no open flame, clear benefits over flame heating. it a safer method of heating than torch heating

-Heating took 30 seconds (or less), which can't be matched when using a torch.
+Induction heating of the steel took 30 seconds (or less), which can't be matched when using a torch.
 This client was using an old induction system from another vendor, and the Ambrell system provided considerably faster heating

 To increase production, a multi-position coil was recommended so multiple parts could be heated while maintaining a cycle time of 55 seconds, delivering consistent joint quality, which a torch often doesn't deliver.